 The Adviser for Prospective Students, Mrs Fay Lindsay, is located with the Careers and Employment Section and is available for personal interview.
-For an appointment phone the University switchboard.
+For an appointment phone 5434.

 The Careers and Employment Section is located in Hut E15c at the foot of Basser Steps.
-Enquiries should be directed to 3122.
+Enquiries should be directed to 5430.